zdong1995/Algorithm-Patterns/docs/algorithm/3_TwoPointers/3_1_two_sum.md

   return res;
 }
 ```
-{% endtab %}
-{% endtabs %}

 ### 2 Sum - Greater

-#### [LT 443](https://www.lintcode.com/problem/two-sum-greater-than-target): Given an array of integers, find how many pairs in the array such that their sum is bigger than a specific target number.
+> [LT 443](https://www.lintcode.com/problem/two-sum-greater-than-target): Given an array of integers, find how many pairs in the array such that their sum is bigger than a specific target number.
 Return the number of pairs.

 Sort + Two Pointers, when sum is greater than target, than for current right, the pair sum with left in range `[left, right)` will all be greater than target.